davidalger/devenv/README.md

         ssh-keygen -f ~/.ssh/id_rsa

     *Note: When prompted, enter a memorable passphrase (you’ll need to use it later)*

+8. Configure the GitHub API token for composer to use.
+This may be the same or different than the one created in step 1.

+        composer config -g github-oauth.github.com <your_api_token>

 8. Run the following to start up the virtual machines.
 This will take a while on first run